mkdir Command

 mkdir directory_name

-For example, to create a folder for your class notes:
+For example, to create a folder in your chapter 2 playground:

 mkdir class_notes